 In addition to providing industrial power for food processing plants, chemical plants, metal factories, or plastic producers, gas compressors are also excellent ant lowering your energy costs. they have a higher efficiency at part load, generating at least 60-75% capacity.
 They have the ability to recover waste heat from lower-grade output, which comes from the engine cooling jacket.
 They can also use exhaust gases through the preheating boiler or space heating functions.
 This means that gas compressors can lower operating costs substantially.
 They also burn clean burning natural gas, which brings you into compliance with environmental goals and regulations.

 Electric compressors also provide numerous benefits, including simplified operation, greater safety, conservation of resources, and no risk of exposure to gas.
 They produce excellent quality compressed air and don’t emit carbon.
 Since they achieve cooler running temperatures, they also make less noise and avoid special air-circulation problems.
+We have a list of the best quiet air compressors here if you are looking for a noise free air compressor.
 They are definitely the way to go if you want a smaller and cheaper compressor.

 The main problem with compressors of the electric variety is that you can’t use them with extension cords.
 So if you can’t plug them in, they’re not of much use.
 They’re also less good at heavier duty work but are great for smaller arts and crafts style jobs.
 Electric compressors are best for the home unless you have an electrical system that won’t work with it.